aress31/burpgpt/README.md

   Identify any potential vulnerabilities in the data exchanged between the two serverless functions and report them.
   ```

-- Analysing the request and response data for potential security vulnerabilities specific to a single-page application (SPA) framework:
+- Analysing the request and response data for potential security vulnerabilities specific to a Single-Page Application (SPA) framework:

   ```
   Analyse the request and response data for potential security vulnerabilities specific to the {SPA_FRAMEWORK_NAME} SPA framework: